densitydesign/sage-banner-generator/readme.md

 node index.js mymail@gmail.com mypassword recipient@recipientdomain.com
 ```

-at this time, only gmail accounts can be usedto send the mail.
+at this time, only gmail accounts can be used to send the mail.

 ###Disclaimer
 Please note that inside the code you can find **username** and **password** of the **BDS ftp account**.
 As such, this repository should remain **private.**